atom/flight-manual.atom.io/content/using-atom/sections/find-and-replace.md

 This is a great way to find out where in your project a function is called, an anchor is linked to or a specific misspelling is located.
 Click on the matching line to jump to that location in that file.

 You can limit a search to a subset of the files in your project by entering a [glob pattern](https://en.wikipedia.org/wiki/Glob_%28programming%29) into the "File/Directory pattern" text box.
-For example, the pattern `src/*.js` would restrict the search to javascript files in the `src` directory.
+For example, the pattern `src/*.js` would restrict the search to JavaScript files in the `src` directory.
 The "globstar" pattern (`**`) can be used to match arbitrarily many subdirectories.
 For example, `docs/**/*.md` will match `docs/a/foo.md`, `docs/a/b/foo.md`, etc. You can enter multiple glob patterns separated by commas, which is useful for searching in multiple file types or subdirectories.

 When you have multiple project folders open, this feature can also be used to search in only one of those folders.
 For example, if you had the folders `/path1/folder1` and `/path2/folder2` open, you could enter a pattern starting with `folder1` to search only in the first folder.